luyunghsiang/LPIRC/README.md

 1. Authenticate user and provide time limited token for the session.
      - Timeout is set to 5 minutes by default.
      - If multiple attempts are made to login, all the previous data will be overwritten.
+2. Start the powermeter measurements.
+     - Powermeter accumulates the energy dissipated for a preset timeout.
-2. Send images to token validated client devices upon GET request.
+3. Send images to token validated client devices upon GET request.
+     - JPEG image format (*.jpg)
+     - Expects image index between 1 to N (Total images count) from the client.
+     - The client can query the available images count.
      - The image list in the local directory is refreshed every time before an image is sent.
      - This feature allows image directory to be modified with server running.
-3. Receive asynchronous post results for final evaluation.
+4. Receive asynchronous post results for final evaluation.
      - The results are stored in a database.
      - Database allows results to be stored for all users in a single file.
      - Only required user's data is written to a csv file for post processing
-4. Get power meter readings from powermeter.
+5. Get power meter readings from powermeter.
      - Powermeter readings are also stored in the same database.

 ### Requirements: